 On Friday, August 4, a 676 g stone was found which had fallen part way through the roof of a storage warehouse belonging to the Norgesgruppen business in Moss.
 It had punched a 10-cm hole through the roofing material and was lodged within.
 Its discovery was made only after rainwater leaked through the hole that it had created.
 This particular stone is a natural fit to the Johansen stone, and likewise has been donated to the Museum of Natural History in Oslo.

-Portions of the preceeding accounts were gleaned from the Aftenposten: News From Norway (http://www.aftenposten.no/english).
+Portions of the preceding accounts were gleaned from the Aftenposten: News From Norway (http://www.aftenposten.no/english).

 Moss contains abundant sub-mm-sized chondrules typical for the CO group, which are embedded in a fine-grained gray matrix.
 Extensive low-temperature alteration has likely occurred within the solar nebula, perhaps augmented on the parent body as evidenced by wide variation in secondary transformation effects in individual inclusions.
 Olivine grains within AOAs and spinel within CAIs have been altered to a range of higher FeO levels, while alteration of CAIs has resulted in the production of secondary minerals such as nepheline replacing primary melilite and/or anorthite, and perovskite that has been converted to ilmenite (Bischoff and Schmale, 2007).

 Based on 3He and 21Ne values, the CRE ages of the various CO3 chondrite falls show a range of 3.557 m.y., each representing an independent ejection event except for the 21 m.y. ages shared by Kainsaz and Ornans (Bartoschewitz et al., 2010).
 Cosmic-ray exposure values for Moss are the second shortest known for CO chondrites at 14 m.y.
 A gas retention age of 3.95 b.y. was found, while a KAr age of 4.43 b.y. was found; the reason for this age difference in Moss has not yet been determined.
-A study of the trapped noble gases shows that Q-Xe compositions are dominant, with small contributions from air-Xe and possibly from Xe-HL, but that Ar and Kr are present in higher abundances than normal for Q-type gases and likely represents an additional carrier phase.
+A study of the trapped primordial noble gases shows that Q-Xe compositions are dominant, with small contributions from air-Xe and possibly from Xe-HL (a mixture of Xe-H [enriched in heavy xenon isotopes] and Xe-L [enriched in light xenon isotopes]; Bekaert et al., 2018 and references therein).
+It was also shown that Ar and Kr are present in higher abundances than normal for Q-type gases, which is likely attributable to an additional carrier phase (see the Yilmia page for further details about Q-gases).
 No correlation was found to exist between trapped noble gas abundances and metamorphic grade.